 - we are customer-focused;

-- · we are technical experts;
+- we are technical experts;

 - we are inclusive;

 - we are fast-paced;

-- · we are courageous;
+- we are courageous;

-- · we are accountable; and
+- we are accountable; and

 - we are a team.

-The QBE DNA is set and approved by the Board, with the GEC responsible for bringing the elements to life throughout the organisation through our day-to-day interactions as well as through our recruitment, onboarding, performance, reward, leadership, feedback, learning and communication practices.
+The QBE DNA is set and approved by the Board, with the GEC and all our leaders responsible for bringing the elements to life throughout the organisation through our day-to-day interactions as well as through our recruitment, onboarding, performance, reward, leadership, feedback, learning and communication practices.